ruoyann/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view list by favourites.
-2. StudyTracker shows all favourite StudySpots.
+2. StudyTracker shows all favourite study spots.

    Use case ends.